 In 2001, the High Court of Australia handed down its decision in Commonwealth v Yarmirr (the Croker Island Sea Case).
 The High Court held that native title can exist offshore within the limits of Australia’s territorial sea.
 It is unclear whether native title can exist in waters seaward of Australia’s territorial sea.

 The High Court held that offshore native title can only be non-exclusive.
 This means that native titleholders will not have the right to exclude others from accessing the sea or sea bed in the waters where native title exists.
-The future act regime also applies to acts done offshore i.e. the grant of a licence to produce petroleum.
+The future act regime (explained below) also applies to acts done offshore e.g. the grant of a licence to produce petroleum.

 Consistent with the High Court’s decision in the Croker Island Sea Case, in July 2008 the Attorney-General announced that in the determination of native title rights and interests, the Commonwealth was willing to recognise that non-exclusive native title rights can exist in territorial waters up to 12 nautical miles.
 However, such recognition does not affect or amend obligations arising under the future acts regime.